-Lip fillers with Cannula
+Lip fillers with cannula Case # 1100

-The interest in lip fillers has grown in recent years and become one of the most popular cosmetic and non-invasive aesthetic procedures.
+The interest in lip fillers has grown in recent years and has become one of the most popular cosmetic and non-invasive aesthetic procedures.
 A successful lip fillers injection typically involves studying the facial feature and size to decide which form complements the remainder of the face.

 What is the blunt cannula?

 The blunt cannula has two main advantages over the sharp needle: blunt and flexible.
 The ideal cannula should have a round pointy head and balance between rigidity and flexibility to easily slide in the dermis layer.
 At Albany Cosmetic and Laser Center, all injectors are trained to use the Steriglide TSK cannula, the leading cannula worldwide.